thingful/hypercat-go/README.md

 ## Usage

 The library is only compatible with the upcoming Hypercat 3.0 release, so will not work properly with either Hypercat 1.1 or 2.0 documents.
-The package is documented at:

 To import the library use: